oleg-yo/genetic_algorithm/traveling_salesman_problem/readme.md

 ### **Traveling salesman problem**

-This algorithm finds the shortest way to bypass all given cities (points in 2d space).
+Algorithm finds the shortest way to bypass all given cities (points in 2d space).

 ---